Britain's pro-EU carmakers say plants not at risk from 'Brexit'

 "I said guys are you kidding me?
 This is so truly British, that it belongs to Britain and it is also part of our success story that we are from Britain," he said, while adding that maintaining access to markets was crucial.

-Even at mass-market carmaker Opel (GM.N), which shut a plant in Germany last year, there was no sign that Britain leaving the bloc would put its English facilities, which build Vauxhall-badged models, at immediate risk.
+Even at mass-market carmaker Opel, which shut a plant in Germany last year, there was no sign that Britain leaving the bloc would put its English facilities, which build Vauxhall-badged models, at immediate risk.

 "We have plants in Luton and Ellesmere port.
 We will not turn our back on England," Chief Executive Karl-Thomas Neumann told journalists.